 - Management oversight and control: Management is responsible for ensuring that our frameworks, policies, methodologies, tools and processes for internal controls and risk management remain relevant, and are adequate and effective.
-We have management-level committees to address specific risk types; - Three Lines Model: the roles of risk owners, risk oversight function and independent audit function are clearly defined; and - An integrated governance, risk and compliance system, which facilitates information sharing, coordination and collaboration among our GA, Group Risk Management (GRM) and Group Compliance functions to provide more effective governance oversight and quicker response to issues identified.
+We have management-level committees to address specific risk types; - Three Lines Model: the roles of risk owners, the risk oversight function and the independent audit function are clearly defined; and - An integrated governance, risk and compliance system, which facilitates information sharing, coordination and collaboration among our GA, Group Risk Management (GRM) and Group Compliance functions to provide more effective governance oversight, and a quicker and holistic response to issues identified.

-Please refer to the Risk Management section for a detailed discussion of the risk governance, material risk types and risk management structure and approach.
+Please refer to the Risk Management section for a detailed discussion of our risk governance, material risk types, and risk management structure and approach.

-Our business and support units conduct regular self-assessments on their compliance with internal controls, risk management processes and applicable regulations.
-The results are reviewed by management-level committees who monitor the progress made in any rectification works required.
-Our AC and our Head of GA review internal controls while our BRMC and our CRO review risk management processes.
+Our business and support units regularly conduct self-assessments to ensure compliance with internal controls, risk management processes and applicable regulations.
+Management-level committees review the results and monitor the progress of any necessary rectification required.
+Our Head of GA and AC review internal controls while our CRO and BRMC review risk management processes.

-The Board has additionally received assurance from our CEO, CFO and CRO, who have in turn received corresponding assurances from the respective function heads, that our system of risk management and internal controls (including credit, market, liquidity, operational, business and strategic, model, conduct and ESG) is adequate and effective.
-At UOB, operational risk includes banking operations, technology, regulatory compliance, legal, reputational, outsourcing, third-party non-outsourcing and fraud risks.
-Based on our Board's review and with the concurrence of our AC and BRMC, the Board is of the view that our system of risk management and internal controls, including financial, operational, compliance (including AML/CFT and sanctions) and information technology controls, was adequate and effective as at 31 December 2023.
-As no system of risk management and internal controls can provide absolute assurance against error, loss or fraud, our system of risk management and internal controls provides reasonable but not absolute assurance that we will not be affected by any adverse event which may be reasonably foreseen.
+The Board has additionally received assurance from our CEO, CFO and CRO, who have in turn received corresponding assurances from the respective function heads, that our system of risk management and internal controls (including credit, market, liquidity, operational, financial crime, strategic and business, model and ESG) is adequate and effective.
+At UOB, operational risk includes banking operations, conduct, fraud (which has pertinent operational or reputational elements), legal, regulatory compliance, reputational, technology, and third-party and outsourcing risks but excludes strategic and business risk.

+Based on our Board's review and with the concurrence of our AC and BRMC, the Board is of the view that our system of risk management and internal controls, addressing financial, operational, compliance and information technology risks, was generally adequate and effective as at 31 December 2024.
+While no system of risk management and internal controls can provide absolute assurance against error, loss or fraud, our system of risk management and internal controls provides reasonable but not absolute assurance that we will not be affected by any reasonably forseeable adverse events.